otrv4/otrv4/otrv4.md

 It is also used to [reveal old MAC keys](#revealing-mac-eys).

 #### Data Message format
+(TODO: in the below, message id and ratachet id reads very badly)

     Protocol version (SHORT)
       The version number of this protocol is 0x0004.